crn565/crn565/README.md

 - «Multipurpose USB oscilloscope-voltmeter for PC» nº50, TodoElectronica

-etc
+- etc.

-I have also written two books in both digital and paper format
+I've also written two books in both digital and paper format.

 - THE FIRST BOOK ABOUT NETDUINO 2 IN SPANISH: Step-by-step home automation projects for all levels (Spanish Edition) https://amzn.to/3soMo66